 Integrating religious elements into therapy has been shown to enhance the psychiatric outcomes of religious patients, and these techniques can be successfully implemented by religious and non-religious psychiatrists alike (René 2011).
-While some studies suggest a curvilinear relationship between the similarity of patient and therapist value orientations and outcome, they have found that neither extreme value similarity or extreme value dissimilarity facilitates outcome (Propst 1992).
+For example, in one study, nonreligious therapists had better outcomes in delivering religiously-enhanced cognitive behavioral therapy than did religious therapists (Propst 1992).
 Modified treatment interventions, including various forms of spiritually-augmented cognitive behavioral therapy, have proven effective when used appropriately.
 One study found that spiritually-augmented cognitive behavioral therapy can be beneficial in extinguishing hopelessness and despair, improving treatment collaboration, reducing relapse rates, and enhancing functional recovery for patients (D'Souza 2004).
-Another study found that spiritually augmented psychotherapy accelerates improvement of depression and anxiety symptoms and reduces psychological problems of psychosomatic patients (Townsend 2002).
+Another study found that spiritually-augmented psychotherapy accelerates improvement of depression and anxiety symptoms and reduces psychological problems of psychosomatic patients (Townsend 2002).
 Additional studies have similarly found that religious patients who receive religiously-based cognitive behavioral therapy reported a greater reduction in depression, social adjustment, and general symptomatology than those receiving standard cognitive behavioral therapy (René 2011).
 These studies suggest that, when used appropriately, modalities integrating religious and spiritual elements into treatment can be more effective than psychotherapy alone.

 It is especially important for psychiatrists to develop a strong therapeutic alliance with their patients when incorporating religious and spiritual values into patient care.
-As previously mentioned, religious and spiritual beliefs are generally associated with better psychiatric outcomes; however, they can also cause harm by enforcing behaviors such as treatment refusal, shame, negative religious coping (e.g. passive deferral to God, attributing all problems to the Devil), and justification of harm (e.g. abuse of wives and children) (Moreira-Almeida 2014, WPA 2006).
+As previously mentioned, religious and spiritual beliefs are generally associated with better psychiatric outcomes; however, they can also cause harm by enforcing behaviors such as treatment refusal, shame, negative religious coping (e.g., passive deferral to God, attributing all problems to the Devil), and justification of harm (e.g., abuse of wives and children) (Moreira-Almeida 2014, WPA 2006).
 A strong therapeutic alliance can help discourage harmful and dangerous practices associated with religion and spirituality.
-However, psychiatrists must balance the ethical principles of patient autonomy with their professional obligations of providing effective - or at least non-harmful - care (APA 2015).
+However, psychiatrists must balance the ethical principles of patient autonomy with their professional obligations of providing effective - or at least non-harmful - care (APA 2015, Peteet 2018).
 If a patient's religious and spiritual beliefs conflict with the therapeutic goals and clinically-indicated treatment determined by the psychiatrist, the decision to exclude certain aspects of treatment based on a patient's spiritual and religious beliefs would be problematic.
 Furthermore, psychiatrists should not offer religious and spiritual commitments or ritual as a substitute for professionally-accepted diagnostic methods or therapeutic practice (APA 2006).